coderefinery/manuals/contributing.md

 get skills in mentoring and debugging.
 This is a perfect position for the "local expert" of a research group, who will guide all of their members through getting started with scientific computing.
-A helper can include all of our non-instructor roles: helper, expert helper, Zoom host, etc.
+A helper can include all of our non-instructor roles: exercise leader, expert helper, Zoom host, etc.

 Example time commitment: 4 workshops/year (4 × 3 days) + 20%
 preparation time commitment.

-How to get started: Watch our announcements and sign up as a helper.
+How to get started: Read about being an exercise leader on our [Exercise leader intro page](helper-intro).
+Watch our announcements and sign up as an exercise leader for the next workshop.

 ### Lesson maintainer